 Tourism and Culture

-Culture influences and influenced by tourism.
+Culture influences and is influenced by tourism.
 Many people choose to travel to learn about different cultures.
 Heritage travel allows visitors to historic and culturally-significant sites.
 Heritage travelers often gain opportunities to meet with local members of the community and learn about their customs and ways of life.
-Promotion of the heritage sites and the provision of translation and related educational services increased the likelihood that tourists will visit the heritage sites.2 Local cultures are often impacted by tourists and many fear that contact changes the local culture.
+Promotion of the heritage sites and the provision of translation and related educational services increases the likelihood that tourists will visit the heritage sites.2 Local cultures are often impacted by tourists and many fear that contact changes the local culture.
 In response, many institutions promote sustainable tourism in which local cultures are preserved.